sparkjava/sparkjava.github.io/pages/docs.md

 ~~~

 ## Path groups
 If you have a lot of routes, it can be helpful to separate them into groups.
-This can be done by calling the path()-method, which takes a **String prefix** and gives you a scope to declare routes and filters (or nested paths) in:
+This can be done by calling the `path()` method, which takes a `String prefix` and gives you a scope to declare routes and filters (or nested paths) in:

 ~~~java
 path("/api", () -> {